 U.S. Satellite Laboratory announces the Glen Schuster Memorial Scholarship, open to all PK-12 CLASSROOM Teachers.
 One teacher will be awarded entry to the Endeavor STEM Teaching Certificate Project where the awardee will take 3 graduate level STEM courses and a implement a leadership project, to earn a certificate in STEM Education from Teacher’s College, Columbia University.

-The application period is open from October 22 to November 24th.
-The award will be announced on December 10th.
-Winners should be prepared to accept and commit no later than December 20th and join our January 2019 Cohort, beginning mid-January.
-No monetary value will be given should the awardee not accept the award or join our January Cohort.
+The application period is open from October 15th to November 20th.
+The award will be announced on or before December 11th.
+The awardee should be prepared to accept and commit no later than December 5th and join our Spring 2020 Cohort, beginning mid-January.
+No monetary value will be given should the selected educator not accept the award.

 Monica Nonaka is currently a 4th grade teacher at Konawaena Elementary School in Kona, Hawai’i.
 She has been an educator for over 14 years serving in a variety of roles at the school and district levels.
 Monica currently teaches her school’s after school robotics club and serves as the coordinator for the West Hawai’i VEX IQ League.
 She believes that STEM education is a great way to engage all learners and works to infuse these types of practices into her teaching.